koluris/HP-PROBOOK-470-G2-OpenCore/README.md

 ### Bonus
 * Please use Chrome for DRM content like Netflix
 * Use QuickESP to mount EFI partitions with ease, support me :)
-* ICC Profile that improves the laptop's native colors
+* ICC Profile that improves the laptop's native colors, please select `Rec.
+ITU-R BT.709-5`

 ### What doesn't work
 * Trackpad tap works, but button click does not
-* CMOS results in checksum error after reboot
 * Apple TV DRM (Known issue for all iGPU Hackintosh)